 Doing More with Less

 At Inovautus, our big focus for 2019 is doing more with less.
 We have already begun to leverage more out of our existing technology and are now looking at ways of using Bots and Artificial Intelligence where it makes sense.
-CPA firms should be investigating what AI and automation can do for their firms and have a willingness to test and implement these concepts.
+CPA firms should investigate what AI and automation can do for their firms and have a willingness to test and implement these concepts.

 For accounting firms, the most accessible area of adoption is administrative tasks.
 For example, I rely heavily on the Rules feature in Outlook to file my emails.
 I also use an AI calendar assistant to help with simple booking requests.
 The service sends my clients a link to view real-time availability on my calendar.